pyllyukko/harden.yml/SLACKWARE.md

 * Sets ```useradd``` defaults
   * ```INACTIVE``` days to lock accounts after the password expires
   * ```rbash``` as default shell
-* Changes the hashing mechanism to [SHA512](https://en.wikipedia.org/wiki/SHA-2) and more crypt rounds
 * Removes user daemon from group ```adm``` (as we will take use of the ```adm``` group)
 * Fix ```gshadow``` with ```grpck```